Just cuz…maybe I do have a notion.

 About fifteen years ago, I could deny the theatre itch no longer.
 First I wrote plays for student performers.
 Then I directed the West Coast Premiere of The Orphan Queen at the MJCC.
 Then I got to sing and dance in The Really Big Dance Company’s Pirate Show.

 I began writing and posting written and recorded pieces to my website in 2006.
 In late 2007 I produced and acted in my first one-woman show, The Vestibule: life, love and tears through the midlife lens.
-I took it to New Mexico in the Spring of 2008. after writing and producing About Love: the bittersweet heart here in Portland.
+I took it to New Mexico in the Spring of 2008.
+I wrote and produced About Love: the bittersweet heart here in Portland in 2008.
 (This is also available as a pretty little gift book-just drop me an email.)
 Big Words was my Fall 2008 show.

 I have a BA in Theatre Arts and Humanities from the University of Minnesota and a JD from Lewis & Clark Law School.
 I am a member of The Dramatists Guild.